BioMakers/13_Detecting-pathogens-in-sewage-sludge/README.md

 [**A very good example**](https://github.com/Biological-Microsystems-Laboratory/micropipette)

+Consider using [GitHub for desktop](https://desktop.github.com/), the user interface and experience is so much better than the web version of Github, in my opinion.

 ## Synopsis

 A summary of your project.
 This is the 150 word description from your proposal.
 Include your project banner and photos of team members.